Climate Emergency support to City of Wolverhampton Council – Part 1: Sustainability Strategy & Action Plan Review

 “SWM was brought in to support the Council’s work on the Climate Emergency.
 Throughout, SWM have acted as a reliable, critical friend to the Council.
 Their analysis on our Climate Emergency plans offered an indispensable third pair of eyes enabling the Council to better develop our strategy on this critical issue.
 SWM were also key speakers at the citizens assembly on Climate Change held in February 2020.”.
 Isaac Vivian, Climate Change Project Manager, City of Wolverhampton Council (2020)

-For further information on the project or to work with us in one of a variety of ways, please contact the SWM team on 07599 658889 or email@example.com.
+For further information on the project or to work with us in one of a variety of ways, please contact the SWM team on at email@example.com.